-The benefits of being professional at work are many.
+The benefits of learning how to be professional at work are many.
 Raises and promotions quite frequently go from being dreams to realities, and it becomes a lot easier to earn the respect and admiration of your co-workers.
 If you focus on your performance, and the way you carry/present yourself in the office, you’ll start to see the rewards of your hard work.

-Here’s what you need to do to make a regular habit of being professional at work.
+Here’s what you need to do to learn how to be professional at work.

 1. Respect Company Policies